Nature & Landscapes · Europe

 • Travel Insurance (strongly recommended)

-• This journey is designed for passionate golfers of all abilities who are drawn to the roots and heritage of the game — and to the remarkable landscapes upon which golf has been played for centuries.
-It will especially appeal to those who value the story, traditions, and communities of golf more than simply chasing bucket-list courses, though the tour does include a few storied venues deeply connected to the game’s origins.
+• This journey is designed for both men and women golfers of all abilities who are drawn to the roots and heritage of the game, as well as the remarkable landscapes on which golf has been played for centuries.
+The tour has been thoughtfully shaped to be enjoyable, inclusive, and rewarding for all who wish to take part.

-This is a high-energy golf experience.
-Participants should be prepared to walk undulating links terrain and, in many cases, shouldering their own bag in a traditional way or with the companionship of a local caddie.
-With the long daylight hours of summer, some days may offer opportunities for additional holes or even a traditional Scottish 36-hole day for those eager to play more.
+This is a high-energy golf experience for those who want to immerse themselves in the rhythm of links golf.
+Participants should be prepared to walk undulating terrain and, in many cases, carry their own bag or play alongside a local caddie in traditional fashion.
+With the long daylight hours of summer, there will be opportunities for additional holes, including the option of a classic Scottish 36-hole day for those eager to play more.

-Across the journey, participants will have the opportunity to enjoy 6+ rounds of golf, with additional play available depending on personal interest.
+Across the tour, participants will have the opportunity to enjoy six or more rounds of golf, with additional play available depending on personal interest.

 • Accommodations throughout the journey are thoughtfully selected to reflect the character of each region, including a three-night stay in shared coastal cottages in Campbeltown.